foodfight/showz/scripts/episode-29-surge.md

 * What did you end up building?
 * What have been some of the challenges in building your own data store?
 * Disaster porn - Share one or two stories about some of your disasters?
 * Infrastructure as Code - The Food Fight Show is generally focused on topics of interest to anyone interested in "DevOps" but we also have a bias towards Chef.
 It would be interesting to hear about the tools you're using for managing your infrastructure.
-Why did you build it yourself instead of going with an existing framework like Chef or Puppet?

 Picks<a name="picks"></a>
 -----

 #### Nathen

+#### Kate

 #### Ryan